cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - CI denotes an OPTIONAL octet string for the channel identifier.
 CI can be used for binding CPace to one specific communication channel, for which CI needs to be available to both protocol partners upon protocol start.
-Typically CI is obtained by a concatenating strings that uniquely identifying the protocol partner's identities.
+Typically CI is obtained by a concatenating strings that uniquely identify the protocol partner's identities, such as their networking addresses.

 - sid denotes an OPTIONAL octet string input, the so-called session id.
 In application scenarios where a higher-level protocol has established a unique sid value this parameter can be used to bind the CPace protocol execution to one specific session.

-- ADa and ADb denote OPTIONAL "associated data" octet strings that publicly transmitted by parties A and B respectively as part of the protocol flow.
-ADa and ADb can for instance include party identifiers or a protocol version information (e.g. for avoiding downgrade attacks).
+- ADa and ADb denote OPTIONAL "associated data" octet strings that are publicly transmitted as part of the protocol flow.
+ADa and ADb can for instance include party identifiers or a protocol version information
+(e.g. for avoiding downgrade attacks).
 In a setting with initiator and responder roles, the information ADa sent by the initiator can be used by the responder for identifying which among possibly several different PRS are to be used for the given user in this protocol session.